creesch/github-latest-release-zip/readme.md

 Name | Description
 --- | ---
-filename | Name of the downloaded zip file
+filename | Name of the downloaded zip file name | Name of the release tag_name | Tag for the release body | Markdown body for the release on the github release page html_url | Url to the github release page

 The file itself will be written to the given input path